In order to bring you the best organic produce, some ingredients may differ from those depicted.

-In a wok or large frying pan over medium-high heat, warm 1 tablespoon [2 TBL] oil until hot but not smoking.
+In a wok or large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Using a slotted spoon or tongs, remove your protein from the marinade, letting the excess marinade drip back into the bowl.
 Add your protein to the pan and cook, stirring occasionally, until lightly browned but not yet cooked through, 5 to 6 minutes for chicken and 2 to 4 minutes for all other proteins.
 Transfer to a plate.
 Wipe out the pan.

 Cook the vegetables; finish the dish

 In the same pan used for your protein, warm 1 to 2 teaspoons oil over medium-high heat until hot but not smoking.
 Add as many peppercorns and dried chiles as you like and cook, stirring often, until lightly browned, 1 to 2 minutes.